 This clinical experience correlates with FNP 3 NU635 and utilizes selected primary care settings to apply knowledge acquired.
 The focus is on the assessment and health promotion in the primary care setting.
-It consists of selected clinical experiences for 16 hours a week (128 total clinical hours) plus every other week online synchronous clinical seminar.
+It consists of selected clinical experiences for 16 hours a week (128 total clinical hours).